Bridging Mortgage Loans

 Our client was seeking to buy a property at auction to refurbish and later let.
 Although he had a good deal of equity in his home he was short on cash.

-We arrange lending for him to complete his auction purchase and refurbish the property.
+We arranged a mortgage bridging loan quickly for him to complete his auction purchase and refurbish the property.
 After refurbishment, the lending was rolled onto a standard buy to let mortgage product as a permanent solution.

 Fast mortgage approval